jonsofte/ip-watcher/Readme.md

 # Assign read/write access to Application Service Principal

-# Set the scope for the role to reference the blob container.
+# Set the Scope for the role binding to reference the correct blob container.
-# Add subscription, resource-group, storage-account, and container
+# Replace subscription, resource-group, storage-account, and container
 scope="/subscriptions/<subscription>/resourceGroups/<resource-group>/providers/Microsoft.Storage/
 storageAccounts/<storage-account>/blobServices/default/containers/<container>"

-# Assign the Storage Blob Data Contributor role with the correct scope to the Application
+# Assign the "Storage Blob Data Contributor" role to the application with the created scope
 az role assignment create --role "Storage Blob Data Contributor" \
     --assignee <application-id> --scope $scope

 # The Application Service Principal is now ready to accept requests

-# Generate a pfx file to be used in the application for authentication to the newly
+# Generate a pfx file to be used in the application for authentication to the newly created
-# created Service Princial.
-Enter a password when requested.
-The certificate must be
+# Service Princial.
+Create a password when requested.
+The certificate must later be mounted
-# mounted to the container and referenced as and environment variable.
-The password
+# to the container and referenced as and environment variable.
+The password should be stored
-# should be stored as a secret.
+# as a secret.
 # -out (x)      # Output name for the genereated pfx file
 # -inkey (x)    # Input name for the private key
 # -in (x)       # Input name for the x509 certificate